It may sound ridiculous, but bad reviews are not always a bad thing…

 A new feature that one customer hates might be exactly what someone else has always wanted.
 A short customer experience might feel like neglect to one customer, but be exactly the “in and out” transaction someone else is interested in…

-It’s all based on opinion and subjective experience – a bad review is not the end of the world.
+It’s all based on opinion and subjective experience – negative feedback is not the end of the world.

 As I’ve said before, you can’t expect to please every person at every moment…